Difference Between Catapult And Trebuchet

 Deconstructing the Trebuchet: Gravity's Mighty Arm

 Unlike catapults that relied on stored elastic energy, trebuchets utilized a counterweight system to generate immense power.
-The classic trebuchet, also known as a counterweight trebuchet, consisted of a long arm pivoted on a central fulcrum.
+But the classic trebuchet, also known as a counterweight trebuchet, consisted of a long arm pivoted on a central fulcrum.
 A heavy counterweight was attached to one end of the arm, while a sling holding the projectile was affixed to the other.
 The counterweight's gravitational potential energy was converted into kinetic energy, flinging the projectile with remarkable force.

 Comparing the Giants: A Head-to-Head Analysis